Testing kinematic distances under a realistic Galactic potential: Results

 In other words, the kinematic distance is indefinite when the observed $v_{\rm los}$ is not possible (e.g.\ too high) under the assumed rotation curve $v_c(R)$.
 In this case, the argument of the square root of Equation~\eqref{eq:kin_dist} is set to zero, which is equivalent to placing the object at the tangent point for a given $l$, where $R = R_0\sin(l)$.
 This is also equivalent to setting the velocity to the terminal velocity for a given $l$.

 Equation~\eqref{eq:kin_dist} can give two answers when observing inside the solar circle, resulting in the well-known kinematic distance ambiguity.
-For the sake of simplicity, we resolve the ambiguity by selecting the kinematic distance closest to the true distance value.
-The first plot of Figure~\ref{fig:d_compare} of shows the kinematic distance map of of our simulation.
-The kinematic distance map is not a smooth distribution with increasing radius from the Sun.
-We find deviations from the true values (second part of Figure ~\ref{fig:d_compare}) close to the perturbations caused by the spiral arms and the bar.
-We also observe quite large deviations close to $l=0^\circ$ and $l=180^\circ$.
-This arises due to trigonometric effects: as $l$ tends towards $0^\circ$ or $180^\circ$, the value for the Galactic radius, $R$, obtained from Equation~\ref{eq:gal_R} becomes undefined as both $\sin(l)$ and $v_\mathrm{los}$ tend to 0.
-These deviations are highlighted better in the third plot of Figure~\ref{fig:d_compare}, where we map the relative error between the kinematic distance and the true distance.
-What stands out is the large relative error in the solar neighbourhood close to the spiral arm perturbations.
-Large errors can also be observed at the end of the bar, where the gas flows on $x_1$ orbits.

-To see if the kinematic distances tend to be over- or underestimated, we look at the probability density distribution of the relative kinematic distance error, $(d_k - d_\mathrm{true})/d_\mathrm{true}$, where $d_\mathrm{true}$ is the true distance to a given object.
-In Figure~\ref{fig:err_dist} we plot the distribution for a given annulus around the Sun to illustrate how true distance affects kinematic distance errors.
-For objects within 500 pc of the Sun, the kinematic distance estimate is highly unreliable and exhibits a bimodal error distribution.
-This bimodality peaks at $\sim-100\%$ and $\sim+75\%$.
-Beyond 500 pc from the Sun the distribution of errors becomes more centrally peaked at 0 with increasing radius.
-Kinematic distance errors less than $-1$ are a result of the kinematic distance being negative.
-These unphysical values are normally disregarded, however, we include them here in our analysis for completeness.
+For the sake of simplicity, we resolve the ambiguity by selecting the kinematic distance closest to the true distance value, \respB{but we note that this may be difficult to decide in real observations}. \respB{In Figure~\ref{fig:d_compare} we present a face-on view of the disk and compare the data in our fiducial model with the ideal case of purely rotational motions.
+At the left we focus on the velocities and at the right we depict the corresponding distance estimates.
+In the top row of Figure~\ref{fig:d_compare}, we plot the line-of-sight velocity measured by an observer at the solar radius (left) and the KD estimates based on Equation~\eqref{eq:kin_dist}.} The kinematic distance map is not a smooth distribution with increasing radius from the Sun. \respB{We find deviations from the true values (as illustrated in the middle row Figure~\ref{fig:d_compare})} close to the perturbations caused by the spiral arms and the bar.
+We also observe quite large deviations close to $l=0^\circ$ and $l=180^\circ$. {\respA{This arises due to trigonometric effects: as $l$ tends towards $0^\circ$ or $180^\circ$, the value for the Galactic radius, $R$, obtained from Equation~\eqref{eq:gal_R} becomes ill-defined as both $\sin(l)$ and $v_\mathrm{los}$ tend to 0.} \respB{These deviations are highlighted in the bottom row of Figure~\ref{fig:d_compare}}, where we map the difference in line-of-sight velicity and the relative error between the kinematic distance and the true distance.} What stands out is the large relative error in the solar neighbourhood. \respB{For objects within 500 pc of the Sun, the kinematic distance estimate is highly unreliable and exhibits a broad error distribution.
+Large systematic errors also occur close to the spiral arm perturbations and at the end of the bar, where the gas flows on $x_1$ orbits.}